-View Application Data
+Tab 1: View Application Data

 This section is the first screen you will see when you open the GAF.
-It cannot be edited; it is autopopulated with information you entered on the SF-424 form that was submitted to Grants.gov.
+It cannot be edited; it is autopopulated with information you entered on the Application for Federal Domestic Assistance/Short Organizational Form that was submitted to Grants.gov.
 If you find any incorrect information on this page, please contact the staff.